Sadasiva20/PasswordGenerator/README.md

   Preferred IDE of choice (Eclipse, Netbeans)

-  Using the software:
+  Using the Software:

   To begin, load the project into your IDE of choice.
-Next, click on the Password_UI.java file.
+Click on the project and export it as a runnable jar file.
-  This will the launch the program interface.